 08/04/2022 Washington D.C.
-(International Christian Concern) – Not even the dim candle was visible from outside the home under the cloak of the night sky.
+(International Christian Concern) – Not even the dim candle was visible outside the home under the cloak of the night sky.
 Only Milky Way stars could illuminate the dark village in Chongjin, North Korea.
 Blankets covered the window of Illyong Ju’s family home as they huddled around black, metal contraband—a radio with access to the outside world.

 Most nights, Illyong Ju and his two sisters would lie beneath the cosmic mosaic of the Milky Way’s beauty, listening to the melodic tune of her flute.
 But tonight was special.